RekhaSingh1604/Amazon-clone/README.md

 # Amazon-clone

-I have also completed this amazon clone using the HTML and CSS.
+I used HTML and CSS to make this.